Oreoluwaomo/100-days-of-python/Day 15/README.md

 - How to manage and update a **resource inventory**
 - Using **loops and conditionals** to control program flow
 - Implementing **user input handling** and validation
-- Simulating **a transaction system** — calculating payments and giving change
+- Simulating **a transaction system** like calculating payments and giving change
 - Practicing **procedural programming** to organize code clearly

 ---